Early Pregnancy Assessment Service (EPAS)

-The Early Pregnancy Assessment Service provides non acute care for women who have pain and/or bleeding in the first 13 weeks six days of pregnancy, and those with a known miscarriage.
+The Early Pregnancy Assessment Service (EPAS) provides non-acute outpatient care for women who have pain and/or bleeding in the first 13 weeks and six days of pregnancy.

 - Those with pain or bleeding in early pregnancy who are clinically stable up to and including 13+6 weeks only

 - Those with a known miscarriage

 - Those with RPOC post miscarriage

 - Those who are clinically stable with slow rising BHCG

 - Women who are clinically unstable and require emergency review

 - Dating only scans

 - Follow up post TOP